UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 messages from the other process, but also the ones you `fire`.

 - `RdProperty` is a stateful property.
-You can get the current value and advise the callback — an advised callback is executed on a current value and on every change.
+You can get the current value and advise the callback — an advised callback is executed on a current value and every change.
 - `RdCall` is the remote procedure call.

 There are `RdSet`, `RdMap`, and other entities.